 Home > Motherboards > Best B450s

 Chasing the best B450 motherboard for your new budget AMD gaming PC build?
-After a near-death experience, B450 motherboards are alive and kicking in 2020 thanks to AMD reversing their initial decision to drop support for future Ryzen 4000 (Zen 3) processors on their B450 chipset.
+After a near-death experience, B450 motherboards are alive and kicking thanks to AMD reversing their initial decision to drop support for Ryzen 5000 (Zen 3) processors on their B450 chipset.

-But to be fair, even if AMD didn't reverse the decision, B450 motherboards would still be well worth considering for new system builds on a budget, as the majority of people building with the latest Ryzen 3rd gen CPUs (like the Ryzen 5 3600 or Ryzen 7 3700X etc) don't care about upgrading to Ryzen 4th gen in only 6-12 months time.
+But to be fair, even if AMD didn't reverse the decision, B450 motherboards would still be well worth considering for new system builds on a budget, as the majority of people building with Ryzen 3000 CPUs (like the ultra popular Ryzen 5 3600 or Ryzen 7 3700X) likely won't care about upgrading to Ryzen 5000.

 As with most motherboard chipsets, there are a whole bunch of different B450 motherboards to pick from, many of which with similar pricing and features.
 But if you know what to look for and carefully analyze and compare features, professional reviews, and customer experiences across multiple sources, there are certain models that make better buys than others.
 Let's get straight into our top 5 best B450 motherboards, including a specs cheatsheet to make for easy comparing between our top recommended models.